kragen/derctuo/markdown/pyrolysis-3d-printing.md

 environment access even to material that is ultimately buried inside the part.

-Of special note here is HRL Laboratories' high-density stereolithography resin, which produces almost-fully-dense silicon oxycarbide when pyrolyzed at 1000° in argon ("Additive manufacturing of polymer-derived ceramics", Science, January 2016, many authors and Tobias Schaedler).
-Their recipe is mercaptopropyl methylsiloxane and vinylmethysiloxane (in a 1:1 molar ratio of thiol to vinyl groups), plus the usual cocktail of stereolithography additives; pyrolysis resulted in "42% mass loss and 30% linear shrinkage" to amorphous SiO₁.₃₄C₁.₂₅S₀.₁₅ but apparently no porosity or surface cracks.
+Of special note here is HRL Laboratories’ high-density stereolithography resin, which produces almost-fully-dense silicon oxycarbide when pyrolyzed at 1000° in argon (“Additive manufacturing of polymer-derived ceramics”, Science, January 2016, many authors and Tobias Schaedler).
+Their recipe is mercaptopropyl methylsiloxane and vinylmethysiloxane (in a 1:1 molar ratio of thiol to vinyl groups), plus the usual cocktail of stereolithography additives; pyrolysis resulted in “42% mass loss and 30% linear shrinkage” to amorphous SiO₁.₃₄C₁.₂₅S₀.₁₅ but apparently no porosity or surface cracks.
 To reduce porosity and cracking, they limited feature size to 3 mm and heating to 20°/minute (or, according to their supplemental materials,